scibol/EZ-Stat/README.md

 # EZ-Stat
-EZ-Stat is a web application designed for basketball coaches to collect statistics about basketball players in the game.
+EZ-Stat is a web application designed for basketball coaches to collect and visualize statistics about basketball players in the game.

 # Usage
 ```bash